Financial-Reinforcement-Learning-Lab/About/README.md

 ## :octocat: What do I need to create a project?

 Just an idea that you think is relevant.
-Document your code and we can help developing.
+Document your code and we can help with development.

 ## :zap: Questions